Playful and personalized performance marketing.

 III.
 My Role

-I worked in house as the Senior Creative Manager during this project and led the creative strategy, design, and animation.
-For this project, I worked with our Director of User Acquisition and Senior User Acquisition Manager.
+I worked in house as the Senior Creative Manager during these projects and led the creative strategy, design, editing, and animation.
+I collaborated with our Head of User Acquisition and Senior User Acquisition Managers on our media buying approach and overall growth and acquisition strategy.

 This process allowed us to not only plan for a reliable cycle of new ad creatives, but allowed to both continually improve our best ads and test any sparkly new idea we had.